-Welcome to this project dedicated to understanding how mechanics, and related physics, can be applied to human behaviour.
+Welcome to the sociomechanics project whose aim is to model social behaviour using ideas from Newtonian Mechanics.
 Using the system dynamics methodology of stocks, flows and feedback, concepts such as force, momentum and energy can give insight into the way people, and other social phenomena, behave over time.

 For example, stock y exerts a force on stock x.
 Changes in y cause x to accelerate, that is derviate from uniform change.
 Read more ...